Learn to code today!

 When and where?

 Times: The course will run every Tuesday evening for 6 weeks from 6:00-8:30pm.
-The first session will be on the 25th of October and the last session will be on the 29th of November.
+The first session will be on the 24th January and the last session will be on the 28th of February.

 We recommend you set some additional time aside to make the most of the course, but if that's not possible, we have made the sessions self-contained enough to stand alone.